Boise State looks to extend streak vs Wyoming | WTOP

-BOTTOM LINE: Boise State looks for its sixth straight win in the head-to-head series over Wyoming.
-Boise State has won by an average of 13 points in its last five wins over the Cowboys.
+BOTTOM LINE: Boise State looks for its seventh straight win in the head-to-head series over Wyoming.
+Boise State has won by an average of 14 points in its last six wins over the Cowboys.
 Wyoming’s last win in the series came on Jan.
 6, 2018, a 79-78 win.

-FABULOUS FRESHMEN: Wyoming’s Hunter Maldonado, Marcus Williams and Kenny Foster have combined to account for 49 percent of the team’s scoring this season and have scored 52 percent of all Cowboys points over the last five games.
+FEARLESS FRESHMEN: Wyoming’s Marcus Williams, Hunter Maldonado and Kenny Foster have collectively accounted for 50 percent of the team’s scoring this season, including 48 percent of all Cowboys points over the last five games.

+RAMP IT UP A NOTCH: The Broncos have scored 79.3 points per game across seven conference games, an improvement from the 72 per game they recorded over four non-conference games.

-FACILITATING THE OFFENSE: Maldonado has either made or assisted on 41 percent of all Wyoming field goals over the last five games.
-The junior guard has 26 field goals and 29 assists in those games.
+FUELING THE OFFENSE: Maldonado has made or assisted on 41 percent of all Wyoming field goals over the last five games.
+The junior guard has accounted for 26 field goals and 24 assists in those games.

-UNDEFEATED WHEN: Wyoming is a perfect 6-0 when the team records six or more steals.
-The Cowboys are 1-2 when they steal the ball fewer than six times.

-STREAK STATS: Wyoming has won its last three home games, scoring an average of 86.3 points while giving up 74.
+STREAK SCORING: Boise State has won its last four road games, scoring 87.5 points, while allowing 67.5 per game.

+ASSIST-TO-FG RATIO: The Broncos have recently used assists to create baskets more often than the Cowboys.
+Wyoming has an assist on 29 of 65 field goals (44.6 percent) over its past three matchups while Boise State has assists on 44 of 91 field goals (48.4 percent) during its past three games.

-DID YOU KNOW: The sturdy Boise State defense has held opponents to just 61.3 points per game, the 22nd-lowest in Division I. Wyoming has allowed an average of 75 points through nine games (ranked 214th, nationally).
+DID YOU KNOW: The sturdy Boise State defense has held opponents to just 61.2 points per game, the 20th-lowest in Division I. Wyoming has given up an average of 75.8 points through 10 games (ranked 221st, nationally).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25